ChaoticBuilder/Ultrabell/README.md

 xbciom also on Discord for the FOV shake in "intense" levels, other level ideas, and music, (that will also be added later, except for the fov shake, that's already added)

-SMF128: Realistic Mode and also for just existing tbh bro's based asf
+SMF128: and also for just existing tbh bro's based asf

-iman/eman/#1 hater of 3 and w/whatever tf else this mf goes by: Possibly a future lapping feature, idk yet tbh
+iman/eman/3 and w hater/whatever this mf goes by: Possibly a future lapping feature, idk yet tbh

+the voices in my head: Shoshinkai and Realistic mode, mario having hallucinations every 15 mins, (real thing btw, go look at hud.c) mario permadrowning, and a few other things

 Kaze Emanuar, for making amazing videos on SM64 optimizations, which taught me more about the game!